-- Volumizing Mascara (I was using Two Faced’s Better Than Sex mascara and was convinced I’d never find a better one…until this one came out a few months ago)
+- Volumizing Mascara (I was using Two Faced’s Better Than Sex mascara and was convinced I’d never find a better one…until this one came out)

-- Facial Oil (I use the Plumping + Jasmine oil in my moisturizer — just one drop! — both morning and evening)
+- Facial Oil (I use the Plumping + Jasmine oil — just a couple of drops! — both morning and evening)

-- Instant Eye Makeup Remover (this is a brand new product, but I’m already in love — I was SO anxious for Beautycounter to come out with an eye make-up remover, and this one delivers)
+- Instant Eye Makeup Remover (I was SO anxious for Beautycounter to come out with an eye make-up remover, and this one delivers)

 Interested in learning more?